anasta874/p16_Molecular_Dynamics_Tutorial/README.md

 # p16 Molecular Dynamics Tutorial

-A step-by-step educational tutorial for performing and analyzing a 200 ns molecular dynamics (MD) simulation of the p16 (CDKN2A) tumor suppressor protein using GROMACS.
+A step-by-step educational tutorial for performing and analyzing a 200 ns molecular dynamics (MD) simulation of the small tumor suppressor protein p16 (CDKN2A, 156 amino acids) using GROMACS.

+The relatively small size of p16 makes it well suited for educational molecular dynamics workflows and trajectory analysis.

 Designed for students learning molecular dynamics workflows and structural bioinformatics.